 “Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, for our “God is a consuming fire.””

-We may overlook the fact that we’re receiving a kingdom that cannot be shaken, because we’re shaken by verse twenty-nine which says “God is a consuming fire.”
+Never overlook the fact that we belong to a kingdom that cannot be shaken, even though we’re shaken by verse twenty-nine which says “God is a consuming fire.”
 The apostle references Deuteronomy 4:24 to accentuate the truth, that the message of Christ purges sin, which is always offensive in God’s sight.

 Although by grace we all may come with confidence into God’s presence, it helps to remember that He’s the same God who visited with Moses on Mt.
 Sinai.
 Moses was protected from the awesome exposure to God’s glory, yet “The sight was so terrifying that Moses said, “I am trembling with fear” (Hebrews 12:21).